Smalang14/FrontEndCode/README.md

 Modulamin Sam Malang - P14152187
 # Portfolio - Sam Malang

-This project is a portfolio of the design work I have created within the last 3 years of being at DMU University studying Computer Science.
+This project is a portfolio of the  work I have created within the last 3 years of being at DMU University studying Computer Science.
 The content included on this site contains work from three different final year modules.
-Front-end, Computer Ethics and Final Year Software Project.
+Front-end, Computer Ethics and the Final Year Software Project.

 ## The Vision